microsoft/sqltoolsservice/docs/guide/object_explorer.md

 * How to filter objects based on the properties in each node
 * How to query each object (Reference to another generated code to query each object type)

+#### Filters

+\<Filters> is an optional part of an SMO Node definition, which is used to filter objects based on the expected properties for a certain node type.

+A \<Filters> node is comprised of \<Or> and \<Filter> nodes
+   - A \<Filter> node defines the properties to construct a NodePropertyFilter object
+   - An \<Or> node defines a list of \<Filter> nodes that are or'ed in the resulting URN Query

+\<Filters> can have an arbitrary number of top-level \<Or> and \<Filter> nodes.
+All filters defined at the top-level are and'ed in the resulting URN Query.
+This is generated into the `IEnumerable<INodeFilter> Filters` property for a particular SMO object in SmoTreeNodes.cs.

 ### SmoQueryModelDefinition.xml

 SmoQueryModelDefinition.xml defines the supported object types and how to query each type using SMO library.
 ChildQuerierTypes attribute in SmoTreeNodesDefinition.xml nodes has reference to the types in this xml file.
 It includes: